archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 **A**.
 Absolutely!
 The Cohort program is a completely different setting for engaging in web archives research, so applicants don't have to have attended any of our events.
 We are very flexible on the makeup of your cohort; co-applicants can be disciplinary/inter-disciplinary, multi-institutional, and at various career stages.
 Just remember that there needs to someone on the grant who can administer funds.

+**Q**. _I'm not in Canada!
+Can I still apply?_

+**A**.
+Absolutely, you do not need to be at a Canadian institution to apply.
+If you have questions about your eligibility, pelase do check however.

 ### Datasets

 **Q**. _What kind of collections should be used for project proposals?_